mindbody/cra-template-mb-ui/README.md

 ### Versioning strategy

+**Using conventional commits**

+Follow the (conventional commits)[https://www.conventionalcommits.org/en/v1.0.0/#summary] commit template for every commit you make.

-Every commit you make will use conventional commits.
-This allows us to run a command line utility that will go back through your commits, save them to a changelog and update your package.json automatically.
+This will allow you to run the command `yarn version:bump` that will go back through your commits, save them to a changelog and update your package.json automatically.
+Do this before every PR merge when building a shared UI so the ADO pipeline will deploy a versioned bundle of your application.

+**Configuring conventional commits**

+Run `yarn add husky`.
+The `.huskyrc.json` is what triggers the conventional commits git hook to run.